-Resources for supporting closeout are available on the Treasury HUB.
+Resources for supporting closeout are available at Treasury OPE SharePoint.

 1004.805 Storage, handling, and contract files.

 (a) Contract and order files shall be disposed of in accordance with Treasury Directive 80-05, Records and Information Management Program, as supplemented by other internal bureau directives such as the Departmental Offices Records Management Handbook located at the following website: